Tea Party Decorations: Beautiful Ideas for Every Style of Afternoon Tea

 A beautiful high tea dress should feel like a quiet confidence boost and be something that lets you relax and enjoy the occasion fully.

-Get a FREE Vintage Tea Party Recipe E-book and enjoy regular ideas and inspiration directly to your inbox.
+Get a FREE Vintage Tea Party Recipe E-book with classic sandwich fillings, scone recipes and menu ideas.

 * indicates required

-Best Tea Party Hats
+Best Tea Party Hats for Women

 If you’re attending an afternoon tea party and wondering what kind of hat to wear, you’re in the right place.